plexoio/morada/README.md

 ## Actual Features Explained<a name="features"></a> | [#](#index)

+The strategy plan gave us perspective on what we could do based on current deadlines and resources.
+We created a very particular MVP that showcases what a hotel is planning to offer its clients.
+As it is well-known, it's more expensive to look for new clients than to keep old ones.
+Morada NFT is designed for both new and old clients, but with a focus on the latter.

+The following features are a must for our MVP:

 ### Index.html

 #### Header
+At the header, we have located the branding logo on the left side of the screen following the current convention.
+At the same time, it is clickable and will take you back to the homepage when clicked from a different page, and a refreshing button when located on the index.html.
+In the center, we find our navbar, easy to find, not overloaded, and practical.
+It also includes a very important future feature: Metamask login.

+It uses a background of the project's primary color and hover properties and values have been applied on each anchor element, including the Metamask login.
+They can all be considered CTA buttons as well.

 ![header](https://github.com/plexoio/morada/blob/main/documentation/assets/img/header.png)

 #### Branding Title

+We can find the branding title under the header of the index.html.
+It tells the users where they are, who is presenting this project, and at the same time provides personality and more identity to the site.

 ![branding](https://github.com/plexoio/morada/blob/main/documentation/assets/img/branding-title.png)

 #### Hero Section

+The hero section comes right after the branding title as expected.
+Its location surprises users with the hotel hero image.
+Not being enough, it holds the hotel's motto found on almost every corner of our establishments: 'Always beyond your expectations'.
+Now that we've got the user's attention, what do we do with it?
+Right!
+We need some CTA buttons.
+They are concrete and useful.
+One takes you to the marketplace.html, and the other takes you to the learning page or learn.html.

 ![hero](https://github.com/plexoio/morada/blob/main/documentation/assets/img/hero-section.png)

 #### NFTs display

+So far, we have our great web application working properly, but something is still missing in the user's mind.
+The users want to see more.
+Therefore, we have added 3 rows of NFTs display.
+One row at the top showcases the Basic membership, the second Expert, and the last one the Premium one.

+We took our time to add hovering effects to each NFT.
+Once it is hovered, information related to the particular type of NFT or membership will be shown.
+Once again, we got the user engaged, so we had to do something about it.
+We added a CTA to purchase the NFT right away.
+We believe in the 3 steps rule.
+It has as well the primary color of the project on its descriptive header.

 ![nft](https://github.com/plexoio/morada/blob/main/documentation/assets/img/nft-display.png)

 #### Educational row

+We are still on the same page, index.html.
+Under each row of NFTs display, we are placing an educational section, which is part of our cultural acquisition program.
+Therefore, you will see only 2 educational rows on the homepage.
+We could add more, but more does not really mean better.
+It has as well the primary color of the project on its descriptive header.

 ![educational-row](https://github.com/plexoio/morada/blob/main/documentation/assets/img/educational-main.png)

 #### Footer

+At the final part of the index.html, we have our Footer.
+This footer is a bit different from the other pages; it has CTAs to social media.
+Users can also find them on the contact.html page.
+It also features the primary color of the project.

 ![footer](https://github.com/plexoio/morada/blob/main/documentation/assets/img/footer.png)

 ### Marketplace.html

+We are now on our next page following the navbar order.
+Here, although not complete (for future implementation), we find the Marketplace of Morada Hotel.
+Users can learn how it will work, and questions are being answered on the detailed lists of progressive disclosure.
+Let's discuss each point or number seen in the image below:

 ![marketplace](https://github.com/plexoio/morada/blob/main/documentation/assets/img/marketplace.png)

 #### 1 Header
+Same header as seen on the index.html or home page with the same functionalities.
+We believe in consistency and meaning.

 #### 2 Page Title
+It tells the users clearly where they are and what they are supposed to do.
+The title is clickable as well, and it refreshes the current page.
+It does not take users back to the homepage.

 #### 3 Info Section
+Here, users can find answers to their questions after watching a video presentation.
+It holds a detailed list, and once clicked, the answer appears.
+It also has a hover property for better interaction.

 #### 4 Iframe Video
+The video is showing and teaching users how to use a digital marketplace, especially those related to NFTs or blockchain.

 #### 5 Detailed List
+This section shows the main questions, and once clicked, they reveal the information that the user needs.
+We strongly believe in progressive disclosure.

 #### 6 Footer
+Here, we find our second type of footer, which will be seen everywhere except on the homepage.
+It is simple, follows the standards, and tells the users that they have reached the end of the page.

 ### Learn.html
 ![learn](https://github.com/plexoio/morada/blob/main/documentation/assets/img/learn.png)